jjmelancon/massmusicconvert/README.md

 scan for files
 select by file type
+check for ffmpeg on linux

 ### need to do:

-check for ffmpeg on at least linux. possibly implement windows support. either convert alongside (easy), or parallel into a new directory (medium) actually pass commands to ffmpeg provide guided and command line interface
+either convert alongside (easy), or parallel into a new directory (medium) actually pass commands to ffmpeg provide guided and command line interface